cap-java/sdm/README.md

    cf login -a <CF-API> -o <ORG-NAME> -s <SPACE-NAME>
    ```

-2. Bind CAP application to SAP Document Management Integration Option.
-Check the following reference from `mta.yaml` of the bookshop demoapp
+2. Bind your CAP application to SAP Document Management Integration Option.
+Check the following reference from `mta.yaml` of your CAP application.
+See the following example from a sample Bookshop app.

    ```
    modules: